DataDog/dd-trace-dotnet/blog/2020-09-15-datadog-apm-in-azure-service-fabric.md

 ## 2. Set up the Datadog Agent

 The Datadog Agent is a component that runs in a separate process next to each instance of your application.
-It collects telemetry about your infrastructure, merges it with your application telemetry (which is collected by the Tracer) and sends it all to the Datadog server.
+It collects telemetry about your infrastructure, merges it with your application telemetry (which is collected by the Tracer) and sends it to the Datadog server.

-In a Service Fabric we will use a standalone Docker container to include the Agent into our application.
-We will configure the container to run as a service available to other components of our application.
+We will use a standalone Docker container to include the Agent into our Service Fabric application.
+We will configure the container to run as a Fabric service available to other components of our application.

-First, add a new Service Fabric Service to the solution:
+First, add a new Service Fabric service to the solution:

 ![Add new Service Fabric Service](https://user-images.githubusercontent.com/1801443/93102030-04c95300-f679-11ea-89f2-1de6160b5bc2.png)